 Drakefell Road, New Cross

-Walk just seven minutes for Nunhead Station, and nine for Brockley Station (both are Fare Zone 2).
-You are even closer to Telegraph Hill's pretty Victorian parks.
+Walk just five minutes for Nunhead Station, and ten for Brockley Station (both are Fare Zone 2).
+You are also close to Telegraph Hill's pretty Victorian parks.

 Local schools are extremely well-liked and rated.
-They include Haberdashers' through-school, John Stainer, and Edmund Waller primaries.
+These include Haberdashers' through-school (3-18), and Edmund Waller and John Stainer primaries.

-Telegraph Hill's parks are very local - just cross the road!
+Telegraph Hill's parks are very local.
 The tennis courts in the upper park offer great London skyline views and the regular Farmers' Market in the lower park is a treat.
-Also worth a look is Brockley Market, held in the Lewisham College car park (much nicer than it sounds) each and every Saturday.
+Also worth a look is Brockley Market, held in the Lewisham College car park (much nicer than it sounds!) each and every Saturday.
 Other lovely local green spaces are Hilly Fields and Ladywell Fields.